-The Group recognises a liability and an expense for bonuses and profit sharing, based on a formula that takes into consideration the profit attributable to the Company's shareholders after certain adjustments.
-The Group recognises a provision where contractually obliged or where there is a past practice that has created a constructive obligation.
+The Group and the Company recognises a liability and an expense for bonuses and profit sharing, based on a formula that takes into consideration the profit attributable to the Company's shareholders after certain adjustments.
+The Group and the Company recognises a provision where contractually obliged or where there is a past practice that has created a constructive obligation.
 Any recognised liability would be settled within 12 months of the year end.